Bat Cave mine

 Aerial view of Guano Point.
 Old tramway headhouse is at the end of dirt road (right).
 Second tramway tower is more clearly visible, on skyline to right.
 Bat Cave mine is 2500 ft below, across the canyon.

 The Bat Cave mine was a bat guano mine in a natural cave located in the western Grand Canyon of Arizona at river mile 266, 800 ft above Lake Mead.

 Mining

 The cave was apparently discovered in the 1930s by a passing boater.
 Several unsuccessful early attempts were made to mine the nitrogen-rich guano deposit within the cave for fertilizer.
 The U.S. Guano Corporation bought the property around 1957.
 Based on a reputable mining engineer's estimate that the cave contained 100,000 tons of guano, the company constructed an elaborate plan to extract it.
 A small airstrip was built on a nearby sandbar in the Colorado River, and all supplies and machinery needed were flown in.
-An aerial tramway was built from the mine to Guano Point on the South Rim, with the cable headhouse built on land leased from the Hualapai Native American tribe.
-The cableway crossed the river, with a main span of 7500 ft, and a vertical lift of 2500 ft.
-About 30000 ft of 1.5 inch (38 mm) steel cable were used, to support and pull a cable car large enough to transport 2500 lbs of guano.
-The same car was used to transport the miners to and from work.
-The guano was mined using a large industrial "vacuum-cleaner" with ten-inch hoses.
-From the cablehead, the guano was hauled by truck to Kingman, Arizona and packaged for retail sale.